-From the author: This is an excerpt from a historical/magical realism novel, released in paperback and ebook editions December 17, that recently won the Endeavour Award.
+From the author: This is an excerpt from a historical/magical realism novel, released in paperback and ebook editions in December 2019, that recently won the Endeavour Award.
 It tells the story of African slaves, shipwrecked on the jungle coast of 16th-century Ecuador, who allied with local indigenous people.
 Together, they outfought and out-thought Spanish conquistadors to preserve their freedom.

 I was in the spirit house, meditating on breath.
 The men of the village were in the men's house, where Pidi had called a meeting to discuss something to do with the crops.
 The women were in the women's house, brewing corn beer and making jokes about each other's husbands and chil dren, but keeping an eye on the men's house across the central open space.